vipulnaik/diet-exercise-health/notes/2019-12-30-decision-to-start-taking-omega-3-supplements.md

 I ordered two bottles (120 capsules) for delivery next week, with a delivery time range of January 7 to January 10, 2020.

+## Update on starting supplements

+I received the supplements in the mail on Wednesday, January 8, 2020, and started taking them daily starting Friday, January 10, 2020.
+In the first few days, I didn't experience any obvious reaction (positive or negative) to the supplements.